-Inspiring student journal writers
+Inspiring journal writing

-Officially, Charlene Suzuki is a “social worker” at an alternative high school in Langley, Washington, but she prefers the title “inner beauty specialist” given to her by students.
+Officially, Charlene Ray is a “social worker” at an alternative high school in Langley, Washington, but she prefers the title “inner beauty specialist” given to her by students.
 She asks them to choose a card at random, and then encourages them to use it as a springboard for journal-writing.

 Facilitating communication when speech is impossible